anhtud/sim7020/README.md

 ## In code configuration

-For simplest program, you only need to work with _configure.h_
+For simplest program, you only need to work with _config.h_

 Firstly, configure hardware profile, include debug serial, nbiot serial and reset pin.
 If your board doesn't have enough serial for debug and nbiot, you can use software serial in _SoftwareSerial.h_